bartolialberto/internet-dependencies/README.md

 ## Configuration

-The 3 Jupiter notebooks in the project have to be executed in the order specified below.
+The 3 Jupyter notebooks in the project have to be executed in the order specified below.
 1. notebook_1 (from Sqlite database to csv files)
 2.  notebook_2 (from csv files to Neo4j database)
 3. notebook_3 (computation of path properties for each node)